A Recipe from The Victorian Kitchen for St Catherine’s Day

 - Put these onto a greased or silicon lined baking tray, some distance apart as they can spread

-- Bake for 10 – 15 minutes at 200C, 190C fan, Gas Mark 6.
+- Bake for 10 – 15 minutes at 200°C, 180°C fan, Gas Mark 6.
 The actual time will depend on size – see one of the notes at the end

 - Transfer carefully onto a cooling tray, sprinkle with a little extra caster sugar and caraway seeds if liked

 For anyone who does not want to use the ground almonds then the recipe works by just omitting them.
-I found the mixture didn’t need extra flour to make up the weight.
+I found adding an extra 1oz (25g) flour was all that was needed.

 If the dough does not seem to be coming together then A LITTLE milk could be added.
 Do take great care as too much will make this a very sticky dough to handle.
 Try kneading the dough firmly, it won’t harm by doing this.